RedPitaya/Documentation/appsFeatures/examples/acqRF-exm4.rst

 Description
 ***********

 This example shows how to acquire 16k samples of signal on fast analog inputs.
 Signal will be acquired simultaneously with generated signal.
 The generator generates a signal with a frequency of 20 kHz and an amplitude of 1V.
-And on the ADC, the frequency amplitude and signal shape are checked.
+And on the ADC, the frequency, amplitude and signal shape are checked.

 Required hardware
 *****************